"I am glad that taking part in a trial might help others on their own cancer journey.”

-This trial is measuring small amounts of melanoma cancer cells that may be in the bloodstream after surgery.
+This trial aimed to measure small amounts of melanoma cancer cells that may be in the bloodstream after surgery.

-Depending on the results some people go on to have treatment with a drug called nivolumab.
+Depending on the results some people would go on to have treatment with a drug called nivolumab.

-The trial is for people who have early stage melanoma.
+The trial was for people who had early stage melanoma.
 This is stage 2B or 2C melanoma.

 More about this trial

 Surgery is the usual treatment for melanoma that hasn’t spread.
 It gets rid of the cancer in most people.
 But sometimes it comes back or spreads elsewhere in the body.
 So researchers are looking for ways to treat people before this happens.

 The trial team have developed a blood test to look for cancer cells in the blood even if a